google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Accepting Submissions

-To avoid being overloaded by invalid submissions, the log MUST NOT accept any submission until it has verified that the submitted certificate or precertificate has a valid signature chain to an accepted trust anchor, using only the chain of intermediate CA certificates constructed and provided by the submitter.
+To avoid being overloaded by invalid submissions, the log MUST NOT accept any submission until it has verified that the certificate or precertificate was submitted with a valid signature chain to an accepted trust anchor.
+The log MUST NOT use other sources of intermediate CA certificates to attempt certification path construction; instead, it MUST only use the intermediate CA certificates provided in the submission, in the order provided.

 Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such